 Wisconsin Car Insurance

 Throughout its history, Wisconsin has been a leader in the nation when it comes to transportation.
 It's no wonder the Wisconsin state motto is "Forward."
 One of the world's first self-propelled vehicles—a steam-powered buggy—was invented by Dr. J.W.
 Carhart of Racine in 1871.
 In 1918, Wisconsin became the first state to establish a numbered highway system, and in 1958, it was the first state to complete construction of its primary Interstate routes.
-But whenever and however you drive in Wisconsin, you'll need the proper insurance to cover you and your vehicle in case of an accident.
+But whenever and however you drive in Wisconsin, you'll need the proper auto insurance to cover you and your vehicle in case of an accident.
 You can get a Wisconsin car insurance quote online.

 Required Wisconsin Auto Insurance Coverage